 I went to town and bought all the essential bits and bobs for Breastfeeding and told all my family and close friends of my choice, I wouldn’t even entertain the buying of Formula or any equipment needed to Bottle feed as I was ready to Breastfeed!
 Or so I thought!

-I’m not going to delve into my Birth Story as you can read that Here but after a long induced labour, I had a post-partum haemorrhage and lost a good bit of blood.
+I’m not going to delve into my Birth Story as you can read that Here but after a long induced labour, I had a post-partum haemorrhage and lost a lot of blood.
 I didn’t realise at the time how serious this was or how weak I would feel in the first few weeks because of this.
 I also didn’t realise that this could delay your bodies milk supply coming in, and was not told anything like this whilst in the Hospital.

-As soon as David was born, he had been checked and I had been stitched (I’ll spare you the gory details) and we were lost in the wonderful world of unconditional love, the Midwife suggested we try to Breastfeed him and he latched on!
+As soon as David was born, he had been checked and I had been stitched (I’ll spare you the gory details) and we were lost in the wonderful world of unconditional love, the Midwife suggested I try to Breastfeed him and he latched on!
 I was elated!
 The only problem was we were fairly certain there was very little Colostrum, but the Midwife suggested that the more we tried the more supply I would have.
 That was fine by me.
 I continued to try for the next while in Hospital with the help of one of the staff.
 The staff during the night were kind, but didn’t hold back with squeezing and squishing my Breasts trying to get Colostrum to come out.
-By the time I left hospital my Breasts were bruised, black and very sore and I still had no supply, nor any remaining Colostrum.
+By the time I left hospital my Breasts were bruised, black and very sore and I still had no supply, nor any Colostrum.
 I was very sad about this, but decided that David needed to eat, so started feeding him Aptamil.
 He loved his bottles and with the help of my Husband I soon learnt how to make up the bottles and got my head round sterilising too.
 I continued to try to Breast Feed despite having no supply.
 It was heart wrenching.

 I was trying to stay positive about not being able to provide Breast Milk for my wee baby, but I will admit that I felt a little bit of a failure.
 I couldn’t believe my body couldn’t provide for my gorgeous Son, I felt like I was letting him down.
 I kept my feelings inside until I received my second call from the Breastfeeding Support worker at my local Hospital.
 I had already explained on the first call that I was trying to feed him from the Breast but there seemed to be no supply.
 I genuinely was trying every day.
-The aforementioned second call broke me a little, the lady was very chirpy and asked how I was getting on.
+The aforementioned second call broke me, the lady was very chirpy and asked how I was getting on.
 I said just as before I had no supply, I was trying and it wasn’t working.
 In a matter of words she suggested that perhaps I was doing it wrong, and that I could be put in touch with a local successful breastfeeding Mother to show me how.
 I was embarrassed and hurt by this suggestion and felt like she was not listening or believing that I had no supply.
 She kept persisting and as I started to cry I softly asked that she could try to not call me again, and if I needed help I’d call her.